NASH CLINICAL

 NASH CLinical webinar series

-This webinar is the sixth of the NASH webinar series, each focusing on recent developments or publications on nonalcoholic steatohepatitis (NASH).
+This webinar is the 8th of the NASH webinar series, each focusing on recent developments or publications on nonalcoholic steatohepatitis (NASH).
 The topics and publications are selected by KOLs of NASH Clinical based on relevant ground-breaking NASH research in a high-impact journal.
 During these webinars we offer you the opportunity to interact with original authors and experts in the NASH field.

 NASH CLinical video